-- 1. Profanity or questionable language will not be tolerated. - 2.
+- 1. Questionable language or "slang" words will not be tolerated.
+The athlete will never engage in any profanity or questionable slang. - 2.
 The athlete will address the coach and the officials with respect.
 The athlete will address the coach as "Coach" or "Mr., Miss or Mrs." and will take concerns or complaints directly to the coach.
 Insubordination and divisive speech or behavior will not be tolerated.
-The athlete should address the officials with "Yes Sir" or "Yes Ma'am". - 3.
+The athlete should address the officials with "Yes Sir" or "Yes Ma'am - 3.
 Never criticize the officials or coaches.
-These people represent the authority figure, the "boss", the parent, the teacher and the "Law".
+These people represent the authority figure, the "boss", the parent, the teacher, and the "Law".
 Obedience to authority is not optional and is not predicated on whether you agree with it.
 All authority is God-given and disobedience to authority is disobedience to God.